praveenoruganti/praveenoruganti-reactjs/7_Hooks/3_useContext/ReadMe.md

 ![screenshot of the app](https://raw.githubusercontent.com/praveenorugantitech/praveenorugantitech-reactjs/master/7_Hooks/images/prop_drilling.jpg)

-As mentioned in the above screenshot, To avoid prop drilling we need to make use of Context API in class components and useContext in functional components.
+To avoid prop drilling, we need to make use of Context API in class components and useContext in functional components.

 Now lets see useContext.